pforret/blog.splashing/_topic/hardware/camera.md

 ---
 # camera

-A camera is an optical instrument that captures images.
-Most cameras can capture 2D images, while some more advanced models can capture 3D images.
-At a basic level, most cameras consist of a sealed box, with a small hole  that allows light to  pass through and capture an image on a light-sensitive surface .
-Cameras have various mechanisms to control how light falls onto the light-sensitive surface,  including lenses that focus the light and a shutter that determines the amount of time the  photosensitive surface is exposed to the light.
+A camera is an instrument used to capture and store images and videos, either digitally via an  electronic image sensor, or chemically via a light-sensitive material such as photographic film.
+As a pivotal technology in the fields of photography and videography, cameras have played a  significant role in the progression of visual arts, media, entertainment, surveillance, and  scientific research.
+The invention of the camera dates back to the 19th century and has since evolved with advancements  in technology, leading to a vast array of types and models in the 21st century.
+Cameras function through a combination of multiple mechanical components and principles.

 ## Unsplash photos